Things to do this weekend or today!

 Hike along the Southern Ridges

-Great for nature lovers (or folks with a hankering for fresh air), The Southern Ridges trail weaves through the treetops of Mount Faber all the way to Labrador Nature Reserve.
+Great for nature lovers (or folks with a hankering for fresh air), the Southern Ridges trail weaves through the treetops of Mount Faber all the way to Labrador Nature Reserve.
 As you clomp along the avant-garde wooden bridge, you’ll get a wondrous view of lush greenery and birds flitting through the trees, along with Singapore’s urban skyline.
-Look out for monkeys, plus you can stop for a drink en route at Alkaff Mansion.

 From Mount Faber Park, 109 Mount Faber Road.